Bench (furniture)

 A bench is a long seat on which multiple people may sit at the same time.
-Benches are typically made of wood, but may also be made of metal, stone, or other synthetic materials.
-Many benches have back rests, while others do not and can be sat on from either side.
+Benches are typically made of wood, but may also be made of metal, stone, or synthetic materials.
+Many benches have back rests, while others do not and can be accessed from either side.
 Arm rests are another common feature.
-In many American public areas, benches are often donated by persons or associations, which may then be indicated on it, e.g. by a small plaque.
-This is a common form of memorial to somebody who has died (see memorial bench).
-Benches can be both outdoors and indoors, but they are more commonly found outdoors.
+In many American public areas, benches may be donated by persons or associations, as indicated by an affixed plaque, a common form of memorial to a deceased person (see memorial bench).
+Benches may be placed outdoors or indoors, but are more often found outdoors.

 Types

 Often, benches are simply named for the place they are used, regardless of whether this implies a specific design.